rcverbru/ee3280/Labs/Lab01/Lab01_Manual.md

 `mkdir: cannot create directory ‘ee3280’: File exists` As stated in the error, the directory already exists and can't be re-created.
 This is one of the many examples of errors that you'll probably run into while working with Linux and ROS.
 Make sure to read through the errors you get as many of the responses will provide ways to solve them.

 Now comes the next two most important commands to know.
 These should be your go to whenever you approach a terminal.
 Lets begin with `cd` or "change directory."
-Now this is going to be very surprising but this command changes your location in your terminal to the input directory.
+Now I'm sure this is going to be very surprising, but this command changes your location in your terminal to the input directory.
 Lets test it out:
 ```
 cd ee3280
 ```